 Racketeering has a high cost to society.
 In 2009 the United Nations Office on Drugs and Crime estimated that all forms of organized crime together generate 1.5% of the global gross domestic product or about $870 billion each year.
-That is about 7% of the world’s export of products.
+That is about 7% of the world’s export of merchandise.

 Racketeering in the Schools

 Another recent racketeering case happened in the Atlanta school system in 2009 and tried in court in 2015.
 The No Child Left Behind Act was passed under the George W. Bush administration and held schools accountable for student learning.
 In 2009, a group of Atlanta school officials engaged in changing student answers on standardized tests that they had taken to determine what they had learned during the school year.
 The group of school officials was employed in a school district that was traditionally low performing and the student scores spiked up during 2009.
-After a long investigation, they were indicted and convicted on charges of racketeering which carries a long prison sentence.
+After a long investigation, several were indicted and convicted on charges of racketeering which carries a long prison sentence.